Home

 A. The First Number And “W”

-The first digit in the SAE size indicates how well the oil flows at 0oF.
-The letter “W” is for
+The first digit in the SAE number indicates how well the oil flows at 0oF.
+The letter “W” is for “Winter.”
+The lower this number is, the less likely the motor oil will thicken at lower temperatures.

 In cold temperature regions, 0W or 5W oils tend to work best.